Deep Diamond India Ltd.

 BUSINESS RISK MANAGEMENT:

 The company has developed and implemented Risk Management Policyconsistent with the provisions of the Act and the SEBI (Listing Obligations and DisclosureRequirements) Regulations 2015 to identify the elements of risk which may threaten theexistence of the Company and possible solutions to mitigate the risk involved.

 At present the company has not identified any element of risk which maythreaten the existence of the company.

 CASH FLOW STATEMENT

-in conformity7 with the provision of Clause 32 of the Listing Agreement thecash flow statement for the year ended 315t March 2017 is annexed hereto.
+In conformity with the provisions of SEBI (LODR) Regulations 2015 thecash flow statement for the year ended 31st March 2022 is annexed hereto.

 MATERIAL AND SIGNIFICANT ORDERS PASSED BY REGULATORS & COURTS

 No significant and material orders have been passed by any regulatorsor courts or tribunals against the Company impacting the going concern status andCompany's operations in future.